-- What is known about the impact of waiting time performance on patients;
+- the impact of waiting times performance on patients;

-- What is known about the factors that influence waiting time performance; and
+- the factors that influence waiting times performance; and

-- NHS England’s and NHS Improvement’s approach to managing waiting time performance.
+- NHS England’s and NHS Improvement’s approach to managing and improving waiting times performance.